Happy last week of 2015! Can you believe how quickly this year whooshed by? I know, we say that every year, don’t we? But every year, I mean it.

 Favorite part of my work

-It was a really good year here in 2015, and I’ll share more in early 2016, in my annual State O’ the Blog address.
-But this year, more than anything, I really grew to love writing my monthly personal newsletter and producing the podcast.
+It was a really good year here in 2015, but this year, more than anything, I really grew to love writing my monthly personal newsletter and producing the podcast.
 Very fulfilling parts of my work, and I’m grateful to those of you who’ve shared your enthusiasm for them both.
+Thank you.

-2015 was good and it was hard.
-Really hard.
-I’m glad we’re turning a new calendar page soon, because I love fresh starts and new beginnings.
-But now, for the next few days, I’ll spend time offline reflecting on this past year, and what it’s meant to me and my family.
-I encourage you to do the same.
+I’m glad we’re turning a new calendar page soon because I love fresh starts and new beginnings.
+But now, for the next few days, I’ll spend time offline reflecting on this past year.